DharmaFactory/Singularity/Role.md

 dead end.
 M.F.
 Atiyah, “How research is carried out”

+If we can teach in such a manner, it behooves us to do so.
+The more rapidly we educate, the less anything that could be considered a bad actor will inform our children.

 My theory is that: {{ your theory here }}

 My theory is that this repository loaded into a RAG is such a pedagogical device, or atleast one reference implementation of such a device.